VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > as an interim solution.
 However, they will potentially face the
 > problem in the future of migrating from one event store to another.

+The team implemented the basic event store using Windows Azure table storage.
+If you are hosting your application in Windows Azure you could also consider using Windows Azure blobs or SQL Azure to store your events.

+> **JanaPersona:** One of the issues to consider when choosing between
+> storage mechanisms in Windows Azure is cost.
+If you use SQL Azure you
+> are billed based on the size of the database, if you use Windows Azure
+> table or blob storage you are billed based on the amount of storage
+> you use and the number of storage transactions.
+You need to carefully
+> evaluate the usage patterns on the different aggregates in your system
+> to determine which storage mechanism is the most cost effective.
+It
+> may turn out that different storage mechanisms make sense for
+> different aggregate types.
+You may be able to intoduce optimizations
+> that lower your costs, for example by using caching to reduce the
+> number of storage transactions.

 ## Task-based UI

 The design of UIs has improved greatly over the last decade: